tiprankstipranks

 Competition in the financial services industry is intense and could result in our losing business and/or experiencing reduced margins.

-We operate in a highly competitive industry that could become even more competitive as a result of legislative, regulatory and technological changes, and continued consolidation.
+We operate in a highly competitive industry that could become even more competitive as a result of legislative, regulatory and technological changes, including AI, Generative AI, LLMs and AI agents, and continued consolidation.
 We face aggressive competition from other domestic and foreign lending institutions as well as from numerous other providers of financial services.
 The ability of non-banking financial institutions to provide services previously limited to commercial banks has intensified competition.
 Because non-banking financial institutions are not subject to the same regulatory restrictions as banks and bank holding companies, they can often operate with greater flexibility and lower cost structures.
 Securities firms and insurance companies that elect to become financial holding companies may acquire banks and other financial institutions.
 These developments may significantly change the competitive environment in which we conduct business.
 Some of our competitors have greater financial resources and/or face fewer regulatory constraints, such as FinTechs, digital assets or cryptocurrencies.
-FinTechs and other new technologies seek to complete financial transactions without banks or by utilizing banks that are not dependent on having physical branches in a customer's market area.
-Consumers can also shop for higher deposit interest rates at banks across the country, which may offer higher rates because they have few or no physical branches and open deposit accounts electronically.
-Credit unions that compete with us have tas, regulatory and other advantages that allow them to price products and services more competitively.
+FinTechs and other new technologies seek to complete financial transactions without banks or by utilizing banks that are not dependent on having physical branches in a customer's market area, or embed financial services into non-bank platforms which could reduce customer reliance on traditional banking services.
+FinTechs have also begun seeking commercial bank or industrial loan company charters, or are actively seeking to acquire commercial banks or industrial loan companies to further compete with traditional banking services.
+The rise in technological advances in the financial services industry has led to simpler opportunities for consumers to shop for higher deposit interest rates at banks across the country, which may offer higher rates because they have few or no physical branches and open deposit accounts electronically.
+Further, in 2025, the United States passed the Guiding and Establishing National Innovation for U.S. Stablecoins Act (the "GENIUS Act"), which provides a regulatory framework for the issuance and adoption of stablecoins in the United States.
+The passage of the GENIUS Act may result in increased competition from issuers of stablecoins and providers of related technology, as well as non-bank competitors and financial institutions that offer to hold stablecoin reserve assets or custody stablecoins.
+In addition to non-bank competitors, we face competition from within the traditional financial services industry.
+Credit unions that compete with us have tax, regulatory and other advantages that allow them to price products and services more competitively.
+Competing banks may have greater financial resources and/or face fewer regulatory constraints.
+Competing banks may also be more successful in implementing new technologies or developing or launching new products or services.
 As a result of these various sources of competition, we could lose loan, deposit, or other types of business to competitors or be forced to price products and services on less advantageous terms to retain or attract clients, either of which could affect our profitability.
-The principal bases for competition are pricing (including the interest rates charged on loans or paid on interest bearing deposits), product structure, the range of products and services offered and the quality of customer service (including convenience and responsiveness to customer needs and concerns).
-The ability to access and use technology is an increasingly important competitive factor in the financial services industry, and it is a critically important component to customer satisfaction as it affects our ability to deliver the right products and services.
-For example, digital or cryptocurrencies, blockchain, and other FinTech technologies that are designed to enhance transactional security have the potential to disrupt the financial industry, change the way banks do business, and reduce the need for banks as financial deposit-keepers and intermediaries.
 Failure to adequately address the competitive pressures we face could make it harder for us to attract and retain customers across our businesses.
 Similarly, meeting these competitive pressures could require us to incur significant additional expense, to reevaluate the number of branches through which we serve our customers, or to accept risk beyond what we would otherwise view as desirable under the circumstances.
 In addition, in our interest rate sensitive business, pressure to increase rates on deposits or decrease rates on loans could reduce our net interest margin with a resulting negative impact on our net interest income.
 These competitive pressures could result in the loss of fee income and client deposits, increase our funding costs and impact our financial condition and results of our operations.

 Brand / Reputation1 | 2.4%